TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

   without the need for human annotation.
 The caveat is that the quality of the data is not guaranteed, and image-text pairs might be less correlated.
   Images and text in the figure have been taken from the COCO train set @coco and CC12M @cc12m, respectively.], ) <coco_vs_cc12m>

+However, there are multimodal data sources that are at the very least uncurated.
+One example is the alt-text of images on the internet.
+Even though the alt-text is created by humans, it is not created with the intention of creating data for machine learning, but rather to provide a description of the image for visually impaired people.
+Consequently, the data was generated naturally as a byproduct of a different task, and we therefore refer to any uncurated dataset as unlabeled data in this work.

+This is exactly why we select both CC3M and CC12M, as they, especially CC12M, consists of in-the-wild image-text pairs from the internet @cc3m @cc12m.
+This way of collecting data and training models is therefore significantly more scalable than using curated datasets specifically created for Machine Learning, and ensures that our approach to multimodal models can be applied to a wide range of tasks and domains without any explicit human intervention.
+A comparison between curated and labeled samples, and in-the-wild samples can be seen in @coco_vs_cc12m.

 // ==== Data Persistence
 // How to organize, store, and batch the data during training is an important aspect, as storing this much data is not trivial, and we